A $\delta f$ PIC method with Forward-Backward Lagrangian reconstructions: Numerical results

-Following the interpretation of the $\df$ method as a variance reduction technique \cite{Aydemir_1994}, these respective quantities may be used as quantitative indicators of the statistical errors associated with the Monte Carlo approximation of the total density $\iint f(t,x,v) \rmd x \rmd v$ and normalized current $\iint f(t,x,v) v \rmd x \rmd v$, see \cite[Sec.~2]{KHHMBBS_2019}.
+Following the interpretation of the $\df$ method as a variance reduction technique \cite{Aydemir_1994}, these respective quantities may be used as quantitative indicators of the statistical errors associated with the Monte Carlo approximation of the total density $\iint f(t,x,v) \rmd x \rmd v$ and normalized current $\iint f(t,x,v) v \rmd x \rmd v$, see Ref.~\cite[Sec.~2]{KHHMBBS_2019}.

 In Figure~\ref{fig:TSI_sigma}, we plot these quantities for the two test cases, and for the three coarse PIC schemes, namely the coarse full-$f$ PIC, the basic $\df$ and the FBL-$\df$ scheme.
 For the TSI test case corresponding to the top plots, we observe that the $\df$ schemes indeed result in a reduction of the current variance $\sigma_J$, of a factor between two and three (the full-$f$ density variance is zero as previously noticed).
-We also note a secular growth in the case of the FBL-$\df$ scheme, which is maybe due to the slow diffusion of the bulk density caused by the periodic remappings.
+We also note a secular growth in the case of the FBL-$\df$ scheme: this is probably due to the slow diffusion of the bulk density caused by the periodic remappings, and should be mitigated by proper re-initialization methods for the bulk density.
+We refer to the perspective section below for a discussion on possible improvements.

-For the D-TSI test case, we observe similar values for the current variances $\sigma_J$ of the full-$f$ FBL-$\df$ PIC simulations (with values around 20 and 10, respectively).
-In constrast, strong oscillations are visible in the variances of the basic $\df$ PIC scheme, which are closely correlated with the deviation in velocity already seen in Figure~\ref{fig:DTSI_df_evol_f}, and the associated offset with the initial density.
+For the DTSI test case, we observe similar values for the current variances $\sigma_J$ of the full-$f$ FBL-$\df$ PIC simulations (with values around 20 and 10, respectively).
+In contrast, strong oscillations are visible in the variances of the basic $\df$ PIC scheme, which are closely correlated with the deviation in velocity already seen in Figure~\ref{fig:DTSI_df_evol_f}, and the associated offset with the initial density.
 The amplitude of these oscillations (around 40) confirm our previous observations that a basic $\df$ approach is no longer justified when the density deviates significantly from its initial profile, and further validates the proposed method in such regimes.